Women's suffrage in Wales: After the Representation of the People Act 1918

-Suffragists vs. militancy
+Suffragists versus militancy

 The women's suffrage movement in Wales has historically been held in poor regard with little research undertaken before the end of the twentieth century.
 Initial impressions of women's voting rights in the country can appear to suggest apathy or even hostility towards suffrage, but historians such as Kay Cook and Neil Evans writing in 1991, and built upon by Dr. Kirsti Bohata, argue specific cultural environments led to a more cautious and considered political ideology.
 The type of militancy advocated by Emmeline Pankhurst's Women's Social and Political Union appears to have been rejected by the majority of Welsh suffrage campaigners, especially in the north of Wales, but Cook claims that the origin of this lies in the 1847 governmental "Reports of the Commissioners of Inquiry into the state of education in Wales", commonly known in Wales as the Treason of the Blue Books.